avivbiton/BlizzardApiReader/README.md

 # Setup
 1) Fork this repo and then clone it
 2) Compile it and put the compiled dll inside your project.
-3) Put apikey.txt file inside your project root folder with your api key.
-* The way we store the api key will be changed in the future

 # Usage